Vanshika-Mittal/EmotionScope/README.md

 ### 3. Multimodal classification using a late fusion of both models
 By combining predictions from both modalities using a late fusion strategy, we observed a significant boost in classification performance.

 ![es-5](https://github.com/user-attachments/assets/41791f9a-ae15-49c7-8e55-56058f7fb7af)

 ## Conclusion
 This project provided an introduction to both Computer Vision and Natural Language Processing.
 Through hands-on implementation, we explored key machine learning concepts such as linear and logistic regression, artificial neural networks (ANNs), and loss functions.
-In the CV module, we learned to process facial images using Convolutional Neural Networks (CNNs) and advanced architectures like ResNet, gaining insight into feature extraction and model fine-tuning.
+In the CV module, we learned to process facial images using Convolutional Neural Networks (CNNs) and advanced architectures like ResNet.

-On the NLP side, we explored text vectorization techniques including TF-IDF, and understood how these representations can drive emotion classification tasks.
+On the NLP side, we explored text vectorization techniques, including TF-IDF.
 The project also introduced multimodal fusion strategies, specifically late fusion, highlighting how diverse modalities can be combined effectively to enhance predictive performance.

 ## References
 1. Dataset Paper Link: [https://arxiv.org/pdf/1810.02508.pdf](https://arxiv.org/pdf/1810.02508.pdf)